-We have made a compound butter that only takes four ingredients and can be whipped up in no time.
+We have made a sour cream and chives butter that only takes four ingredients and can be whipped up in no time.
 Did you see what I did there, whipped butter, get it?

 Since it has sour cream and chives, you can bet it works beautifully on potatoes.
-From simple baked options to loaded Hasselback’s, the combination of flavors in this condiment is the perfect match.
+From simple baked options to loaded Hasselback potatoes, the combination of flavors in this butter is the perfect match.

 All that creamy butter and sea salt melting into a sauce on your favorite cut of meat.
 I haven’t tried it on chicken or fish yet.

 In closing, the best thing I can say about this compound butter is that it only lasted about three days before it was gone.
 Oh, and please correct me if I am wrong, but I think this recipe might be keto friendly.

-- 8 Ounces Unsalted Butter (two sticks, softened)
+- 8 Ounces Unsalted Butter, (two sticks, softened)

 - 1 Teaspoon Sea Salt

-- 1/4 Cup Chives (green onions, diced)
+- 1/4 Cup Chives, (green onions, diced)

-- 1/4 Cup Sour Cream (full fat)
+- 1/4 Cup Sour Cream, (full fat)